 Takeaway #2.
 Speed to Lead is Critical.
 Respond quickly or lose them forever.

 Leads go cold fast!
 The odds of having a conversation with a lead are 100x greater when a contact attempt is within the first 5 minutes versus 30 minutes!
+To put it another way, you lose 90% of potential customers within 10 minutes of no personal contact.

 As well, the odds of converting the lead into a sales opportunity are more than 20x if contacted within that same 5 minutes vs 30 minutes.